j-o-e-d-o-e/git/BRANCHES.md

     - SOFT:
         - `git reset --soft <commit>`
         - e.g. with `<commit> =  HEAD^` latest commit is discarded and HEAD points to last but one
-        - discarded commits are moved into staging area
+        - discarded commits are moved into staging tree
         - useful for making one commit out of two:
             - go back two commits with `<commit> = HEAD^^`
-            - discarded commits are in staging area and can be re-committed in one commit
+            - discarded commits are in staging tree and can be re-committed in one commit
     - MIXED:
         - `git reset --mixed <commit>`
-        - discarded commits are moved into working dir
+        - discarded commits are moved into working tree
         - default, if no option is provided
         - useful for splitting one commit into multiple commits:
             - go back one commit
-            - discarded commits are in working dir and can be re-added to staging area
+            - discarded commits are in working tree and can be re-added to staging tree
     - HARD:
         - `git reset --hard <commit>`
         - discarded commits are gone